-- The bBenefits of consolidation to the borrower. - The s-pecial benefits the lender offers on Federal Consolidation loans, and the criteria for obtaining those benefits. - Borrower eligibility requirements. - The tTypes of loans that may be consolidated. - The ilnterest rate calculation. - Repayment options available. - Effects of repayment schedule on the repayment period. - Deferment options. - The borrower's potential loss of benefits on underlying loans when consolidated into a Consolidation loan. - The borrower's cost for consolidation. - An explanation of t+he consolidation process.
+- Benefits of consolidation to the borrower.

+- Special benefits the lender offers on Federal Consolidation loans, and the criteria for obtaining those benefits.

+- Borrower eligibility requirements.

+- Types of loans that may be consolidated.

+- Interest rate calculation.

+- Repayment options available.

+- Effects of repayment schedule on the repayment period.

+- Deferment options.

+- The borrower's potential loss of benefits on underlying loans when consolidated into a Consolidation loan.

+- · The borrower's cost for consolidation.

+- Explanation of tThe consolidation process.